 - Form I-130, Petition for Alien Relative — This is a required form for family-based applications.
 If an I-130 petition has not already been filed and approved (and a visa number is available), it should be filed concurrently with Form I-485.

-- Form I-864, Affidavit of Support — This is a required form if your application is based a fiancé or family-based petition.
-It may also be required if your application is based on an employment petition related to a business that is fiver percent or more by your family.
-It’s used to show that the Adjustment of Status applicant has adequate means of financial support and is not likely to rely on the U.S. government for financial support.
+- Form I-864, Affidavit of Support — This is a required form if your application is based a family-based petition (including K-1 fiancés).
+It may also be required if your application is based on an employment petition related to a business that is five percent or more by your family.
+It’s used to show that the adjustment of status applicant has adequate means of financial support and is not likely to rely on the U.S. government for financial support.

 Supporting Documents to Submit with Form I-485

 The descriptions above only provide a brief overview.
 A birth certificate, copy of your passport, photos and a Notice of Action may also be required with your application.
+The forms and documents to submit with Form I-485 vary based on your answers in the application.
 Please consult the USCIS website or your CitizenPath instructions for additional details.